grexlort/exercises/readme.md

 5: `SQLExercises/5.sql`

 # Notes #
-2: I decide to use helper model `src/AdditiveInverseNumbers/Model/NumberAndInverseNumberSet.php` to improve encapsulation, it can be done without it (by using 3 plain arrays or anonymous associative array) but it will lead to degrade quality of code
+2: I decided to use helper model `src/AdditiveInverseNumbers/Model/NumberAndInverseNumberSet.php` to improve encapsulation, it could be done without it (by using 3 plain arrays or anonymous associative array) but it would lead to the code quality degradation

 3:
-* Aquarium ecosystem is really hard to be modeled in designed to be synchronous PHP language, event cycles like fish breathing or water filtration is in plain php impossible to archive or will harm performance.
+* Aquarium ecosystem is really hard to model in synchronous PHP language, event cycles like fish breathing or water filtration is (in plain PHP) impossible to archive or will harm performance.
 Accordingly, based on time estimation for this exercises, I assume Aquarium class should be plain class with implemented interface based on exercise specification and child objects like Fish or Filter.
 * Relation between Aquarium, `SwimAbleLifeForms` and events like `lightOff`, `lightOn` or `foodDropedInAquarium`